-Conservation International and Arizona State University are launching a landmark partnership to protect nature, promote sustainable development models and train the next generation of conservation leaders.
+Conservation International and Arizona State University (ASU) are working together to protect nature, and train the next generation of conservation leaders.

 ASU is a comprehensive public research university, measured not by whom it excludes, but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves.